RoyalRoppers/stadgar/README.md

 ## Structure

-All styling stuff is in `template.typ`, so that `stadgar.typ` as much as possible only contains the statues themselves.
+All styling stuff is in `template.typ`, so that `stadgar.typ` as much as possible only contains the statutes themselves.

 ## Rendering to PDF